 The noble game first commenced in Estonia during the year 1998.
 An Estonian businessman returned from a trip to Australia obsessed with cricket and was determined to make a success of it in his native country.
 He approached a local Indian restaurateur based in Tallinn, and knowing his love for the game, arranged a match between some local bemused Estonians, versus the staff of Estonia’s premier Indian restaurant.
 The result may have been forgotten, but the outcome has gone down in history.
 This was the day Estonian cricket was formed.

 At first, it was Indian restaurant employees, which consisted of Russians, Ukrainians, Georgians and the odd Indian, against Estonians or local ex-pats.
 As word grew, so did the team.
 The ground moved from a football pitch to a patch of ground in the middle of Tallinn’s race course, the Hippodrome.
-An artificial pitch was laid, and all of a sudden, the Estonian cricketers
+An artificial pitch was laid, and all of a sudden, the Estonian cricketers had a home.

 The Estonian players played amongst themselves, but as Tallinn became easier to get to for those travelling by plane, and as the jungle drums of the cricket world announced that cricket was played in the Baltics, they came.
 Teams from Holland, Finland and the United Kingdom all arrived with grey visions of Eastern Bloc outfall, but all left with happy faces of Estonian hospitality and glowing reports of cricket.